Insights

 Seek security assurances from your suppliers

-Just as customers will be asking for security assurances from you, you should be asking for security assurances from your suppliers.
-Have they had an independent security audit?
-Do they have evidence of infrastructure and application security testing?
-Are they working towards ISO 27001 standards or have certification?
-Does the company have Cyber Essentials?
+Just as customers will be seeking security assurances from you, it’s essential to ask your suppliers for the same.
+Have they undergone an independent security audit?
+Do they provide evidence of infrastructure and application security testing?
+Are they striving for ISO 27001 standards or already certified?
+Does the company hold Cyber Essentials certification?

-The assurances needed will obviously depend on the nature of the relationship, the information and services that are being procured and the potential risks involved.
-Some relationships will require a light touch, in terms of security assurance, but some may require rigorous standards.
-It’s up to every company to define what level of security they want from their suppliers and to ensure these are in place, before committing to working with them.
+The specific assurances you need will depend on the nature of the relationship, the information and services being procured, and the associated risks.
+Some relationships may require only minimal security assurance, while others may necessitate rigorous standards.
+It is the responsibility of each company to define the level of security they expect from their suppliers and to ensure those standards are met before entering into any agreements.

 Looking for more than just a test provider?